ilush347/HERE-Mobility-SDK-Android/README.md

 ```

 ### Authenticating App Users <a name="auth-users"></a>
-In order to make Here SDK API calls on behalf of your users (e.g. book rides), you must first "prove" us that they indeed your users by signing their username with your Secret Key.
+In order to make Here SDK API calls on behalf of your users (e.g. book rides), you must first "prove" us that they indeed your users by signing their username with your HERE SDK Secret Key.
 The recommended procedure is to have your backend server do this when the user logs in, and send the signed "hash" to the app.
 Once the app has the hash, it should pass it to the SDK like so:

 ```java
 HereMobilitySdk.setUserAuthInfo(